 Mauviel’s modern copper cookware is manufactured with 90 percent copper and 10 percent stainless steel.

 You can try to find a more cost-effective substitute.
-Although, choosing from off brands can be a health risk.
+However, choosing from off brands can be a health risk.
 Cheap copper pans tend to be either made with thin copper plates or not banded properly.

 It’s better to invest in safe and durable cookware in the long run.